OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/testing.md

 });
 ```

 And finally, we add the tests themselves.
-Notice how each test first creates a proxy for each contract:
+Notice how each test first creates a upgradeable instance for each contract:

 ```js
 const proxy = await this.project.createProxy(Sample);